YthanZhang/PIUFED/README.md

 # Platform Independent Utilities For Embedded Development

 This is a small personal repo where the more portable parts of projects I work on are placed here.
-You can feel free to use then as long as you follow the [BSD-2-Clause](opensource.org/licenses/BSD-2-Clause) license.
+You are free to use then as long as you follow the [BSD-2-Clause](opensource.org/licenses/BSD-2-Clause) license.

 ## CMake